-Waimano Trail lower is a 5.1 mile moderately trafficked out and back trail located near Pearl City, HI that offers scenic views.
+Waimano Trail lower is a 5.1 mile moderately trafficked out and back trail located near Pearl City, Hawaii that offers scenic views.
 The trail is rated as moderate and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Was extremely muddy but made it through from lower to upper loop.
 Did it with a 2 year old, 9 year old and some family.
 Crazy muddy on lower, wear proper hiking shoes (boots) Great views.
 Tasty Strawberry guava.

 We hiked this with our 8 year old and our dog.
 It was pretty muddy but had a beautiful stream along the way.
 We had fun and my kiddo enjoyed sliding down a muddy hill on his booty.